On operator algebras associated with monomial ideals in noncommuting variables: Abstract

 In addition we revisit several previously considered constructions.
 These include Matsumoto's subshift C*-algebras, as well as the tensor and the Pimsner algebras associated with dynamical systems or graphs.
 We sort out the various relations by giving concrete conditions and counterexamples that orientate the operator algebras of our context.

-Furthermore we examine the resulting tensor algebras for both the C*-correspondence and the subproduct system.
+It appears that the boundary C*-algebras do not arise as the quotient with the compact operators unconditionally.
+We establish a dichotomy to this effect by examining the resulting tensor algebras.
 We identify their boundary representations, we analyse their C*-envelopes, and we give criteria for hyperrigidity.
 Moreover we completely classify them in terms of the data provided by the monomial ideals.
 For tensor algebras of C*-correspondences and bounded isomorphisms this is achieved up to the level of local conjugacy (in the sense of Davidson and Roydor) for the quantised dynamics.
 For tensor algebras of subproduct systems and algebraic isomorphisms this is achieved up to the level of equality of monomial ideals modulo permutations of the variables.

 In the process we accomplish more in different directions.
 Most notably we show that tensor algebras form a complete invariant for isomorphic (resp. similar) subproduct systems of homogeneous ideals up to isometric (resp. bounded) isomorphisms.